Prohibited Discrimination and Retaliation Policy

 The policy also clearly identifies employees by their reporting obligations:

-- Confidential Employees have a professional obligation to not disclose information shared with them and are able to keep disclosures confidential.
+- Confidential Employees have a professional obligation to not disclose information shared with them and are expected to keep disclosures confidential.
+The following Employees are Confidential Employees under the Prohibited Discrimination and Retaliation Policy:

 Oregon Administrative Rule Chapter 580, Division 15 – Discrimination